 First Impression of the Capita DOA Snowboard?

-- Softer flexing boards that are perfect for jibs and small jumps.
+- Softer flexing boards that are perfect for jibbing and hitting small jumps.

-- Stiffer boards that blast off jumps and carve the entire mountain exceptionally well.
+- Stiffer boards that are meant to blast you off jumps while still performing well carving the entire resort.

-The DOA is in that second category.
-It has a level of pop that I’ve never experienced before and grew to love.
+The DOA is more in that second category of freestyle boards.
+It has a massive level of pop that I’ve never experienced before and grew to love for getting an extra foot of air off of jumps.

 Why Did I Buy the Capita DOA?